mollysimmonite/mollysimmonite.github.io/_publications/2019-04-12-MiND-protocol.md

 ---
-title: "Michigan Neural Distinctiveness (MiND) study protocol: investigating the scope, causes, and consequences of age-related neural dedifferentiation"
+title: "Michigan Neural Distinctiveness (MiND) study protocol: Investigating the scope, causes, and consequences of age-related neural dedifferentiation"
 collection: publications
 permalink: /publication/2019-04-12-MiND-protocol
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'